pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

 -   Customer to review those documents and resolve with Synopsys any questions or issues discovered with Synopsys.

--   Customer needs to determine if any upgrades need to occur and if they should be done prior to the Black Duck upgrade.
+-   Customer needs to determine if any server upgrades need to occur and if they should be done prior to the Black Duck upgrade.